Studies show that a 20-year-old worker has a 25% change of becoming disabled before reaching retirement age.

 You can apply online for disability insurance on the SSA website.
 If you do not have internet access, you can apply by calling the SSA’s toll-free number (1-800-772-1213) and speaking to a representative.
 If you prefer, you can fill out an application in person by visiting your local SSA office (though they ask that you call ahead to schedule an appointment).

 Having a Social Security card is key to many important government programs like SSDI.
 These cards never expire, but if you happen to lose yours, it can be difficult to replace.
-GOV+ can help you throughout the entire process.
-Our smart, cloud-based platform has all the information you need to start your application, and we will mail you every form you need to fill out.
-This way, you can receive a Social Security card replacement right from the comfort of your home.
-We can also help you update your Social Security information, and change the name on your card.
+We can help you throughout the entire process.